 “At the heart of all these acts of kindness and courage [faith-inspired volunteering in Britain and in war-torn parts of the world] is a set of values and beliefs that have helped to make our country what it is today.

-To conclude, there is a discrepancy in the way that Corbyn treats Christianity and the way he treats other religions.
-Corbyn may want to address this discrepancy if he does not want the public to conclude that he likes every culture except Britain’s own Judeo-Christian one.
+Clearly, there is a discrepancy in the way that Corbyn treats Christianity and the way he treats other religions.
+If Corbyn doesn’t address this discrepancy, the public risks concluding that he likes every culture except Britain’s Judeo-Christian one.